Why become a teacher?

 Employment opportunities are on the rise

-- David Douglas School District is currently hiring for 20 certified positions.
+- David Douglas School District filled 101 positions.

-- North Clackamas School District is hiring for all levels and subjects.
+- North Clackamas School District hired 160 teachers for all levels and subjects.

-- Woodburn School District has 30 vacant positions to fill for next year.
+- Woodburn School District filled 80 positions this year.

 Why enroll at PSU?